tomjnixon/yarp/docs/source/using_values_and_events.rst

 Using Values and Events
 =======================

 The two fundamental types in ``yarp`` are `Value` and `Event`.
-Basic uses of these are shown in the introduction, and the API docs describe their API, but the purpose of this page is to show some of the different ways that these should be used.
+While basic uses of these are shown in :ref:`the introduction<yarp-introduction>`, and `the API docs<yarp>` describe how they work, the purpose of this page is to show some of the different ways that these should be used in practice.

 Using `fn` and ``yarp`` utilities
 ---------------------------------